Lass6230/rob750_docker/README.md

 ### 1. SSH into SPOT CORE
     ssh -p 20022 spot@192.168.80.3

-### 2. Run docker images to be able to see topic on your laptop (some ros2 cli do not work ex. ros2 topic list)
+### 2. Run docker images to be able to see topic on your laptop (some ros2 cli do not work ex. ros2 topic list) --name=ros_fastdds_discovery_server not sure if it can be called when a cotainer allready have been run with that name
     docker run -it --user ros --network=host --ipc=host --name=ros_fastdds_discovery_server rob750

     fastdds discovery -i 0 -p 21000